SymfonyCasts/vue/sfcasts/ep1/shared-css.md

 now, when we collapse, we add a `collapsed` class... which makes the element really small - just 70px.

-Let's remove the `.collapsed` class entirely: we're going to simplify.
+Remove the `.collapsed` class entirely: we're going to simplify.

 Inside the `componentClass` computed property, copy the three methods that the sidebar *always* has.
 Then delete that completely.
 We're going to move